open-telemetry/opentelemetry.io/CONTRIBUTING.md

 [content-modules]:
   https://github.com/open-telemetry/opentelemetry.io/tree/main/content-modules

+## Found a problem?

+If you find a problem with the content of this repo, or you would like to request an enhancement, [create an issue][new-issue].

+> **NOTE**: As a general policy, we only _assign_ issues to community members
+> who have already made contributions to the [OpenTelemetry organization][org].

 ## Submitting a change

-Before submitting a PR, run `npm run test` and address any reported issues.
+Enhancements and fixes to the website are most welcome!
+Before submitting a [pull request][PR] (PR) over the website, run `npm run test` and address any reported issues.

 ### Submodule changes